lakesare/memcode/Readme.md

 # Memcode

-Flashcards: for coders, mathematicians, and physicists.
+Flashcards: for coders, mathematicians, and scientists.
 Open-source, free for all.
 Made with love 💘